Published on by

 • Observe and learn.

-Observing and noting the collocations found in a few minutes of dialogue on a TV show or movie is one approach to using them.
+Observing and noting the collocations found in a few minutes of dialogue on a podcast is one approach to using them.
 Then, compose a sentence for each that you might use in real life and practice saying it aloud.

 • Read.